maduwatas/Vin-HkE/README.md

 Pit board widget requires internet connection though wifi or simcard.
 If you losses connection Pit board will do automatic reconnection when it has possible.
 While has internet connection pit board will update in real time.
 In the future we work in bluetooth link for K3 though Hammerhead Companion app.

 We have many ideas to improve this functionality in the future, for example Bluetooth connection throug Companion app, multiple pit box dashboards, allowing an entire team to coordinate from a tablet, a karoo-karoo connection... this has only just begun.

+### Pit board configuration options

+#### Connection (K3 only)
+Karoo 3 users can choose if his pit board connects to our database through Companion app (bluetooth) or through wifi network.
+Wifi link implements a realtime connection.
+When network is available, rider and pit boss receive messages without any delays.
+Bluetooth link implements an async system to get data from database.
+Your karoo query every 5 minutes if there are any new message.
+Responses from rider to pit box are sent witouth delays, if network is available.

+K2 only can connect to pit board database through wifi/gsm link, so, this options not shows, and k2 link to pit board will be wifi/gsm.

+#### Network loss alert
+You can choose if want network loss-gain little sound alert or not.

+#### Start/stop ride messages
+Your pit board can send automatic messages when you start or terminate a ride.

 > [!IMPORTANT]
 > When karoo starts a new activity it disable wifi by default.
 HkE attempts to start wifi but not always get it due operating system restrictions.
 You will have an advice icon when losses internet access.
 In the major of case you must activate wifi manually at the start of your ride.